Course Content and Outcome Guide for MTH 105

 - Special Fee:

 Course DescriptionStudents engage in the discovery and exploration of selected non-traditional topics in mathematics.
 Possible topics include mathematics of social choice, geometry, statistics, probability, and discrete mathematics.
 Technology will be used where appropriate.
 Students communicate results in oral and written form.
-Prerequisites: WR 115, RD 115 and MTH 95 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description